 One of our ongoing “topics” at the moment is fractions.
 We have been trying to do fun activities that reinforce my son’s understanding of fractions.
-Just trying to bring them into our normal everyday life so that spotting that something is a third become second nature for him.
+Just trying to bring them into our normal everyday life so that spotting something is a third becomes second nature for him.
 I don’t want fractions to be something that is strange but rather something that is totally normal and not scary.
-So when Learning Resources asked if we would like to test out their Rainbow Fraction Bingo game I immediately said yes.
+And this game has been a great addition to our fraction activities.

 The game is not complicated, it is bingo but bingo using fractions.
 The set comes with 4 double-sided bingo cards, game markers (circle star cards) and a double-sided spinner.
 The game has two levels (one side of the bingo cards has a purple background so you use the purple side of the spinner with these ones and the other side of the bingo cards has a blue background so you use the blue side of the spinner with these).
 Level 1 is basic fraction recognition.

 The kids spin the spinner and then call out the fraction that the arrow is pointing at.

 If you have a picture depicting that fraction on your bingo card you place one of the star cards over it and then the next player spins the spinner.